Retirement homes in New Zealand: What you need to know

 AI summary

-This involves weekly fees and a significant Deferred Management Fee (DMF) of 20-30% deducted when you leave.
+On top of the entry price, you'll pay weekly fees and a Deferred Management Fee (DMF) of 20-30% when you leave.
 Residents typically don't benefit from capital gains.
-Key downsides include this lack of ownership and village rules.
+Alternatives include downsizing or aging in place.
+Before committing, visit villages, compare all costs, and get independent legal advice.

 What you’ll learn